dariomnalerio/holbertonschool-shell/permissions/README.md

 3-new_owner: Script that changes the owner of the file "hello" to the user "betty"

-4-empty: Scrip that creats an empty file called "hello"
+4-empty: Script that creats an empty file called "hello"

+5-execute: Script that adds execute permission to the owner of the file "hello"